EU Commission pushes for clampdown on Libor-style rigging

 By John O'Donnell

-Manipulation of Libor, which is used to set prices for trillions of dollars of financial products around the globe, has landed Barclays (BARC.L) with a penalty of $453 million (292.7 million pounds), claimed the scalp of its chief executive and threatens to drag in several other banks into the rate-fixing scandal.
+Manipulation of Libor, which is used to set prices for trillions of dollars of financial products around the globe, has landed Barclays with a penalty of $453 million, claimed the scalp of its chief executive and threatens to drag in several other banks into the rate-fixing scandal.

 Announcing measures to criminalise the fixing of such indexes, Michel Barnier, the European commissioner in charge of regulation, said he was examining tighter supervision of such benchmarks and questioned their current method of calculation.